Margaret Aylward Saved Babies in Ireland

-In January 1858, a Child, Mary Matthews was brought to the Orphanage
+In January 1858 Mary was brought to the Orphanage

 She was fostered out.
 Mary's father was a catholic and her mother a Protestant.
 Her parents had split up with herself and her brother Henry being left with their father in England.

 Their mother took her youngest child with her to the Bahamas to take up a position as a child minder.

 Henry Matthew could not find work, so returned to Ireland.
 He became ill almost immediately and asked that the children be brought up as Catholics.
 He died in January 1858.

 In the meantime, his wife Maria, an alcoholic had lost her job due to her drinking and neglect of the child in her care.
 She was expelled from the Bahamas by the Governor.
 In May, 1858 after some months in England, she came back for her two eldest children.

 She recovered her son Henry from the Fr.
 Fay's Catholic Orphanage.
 She arrived to St Brigid’s to enquire about her daughter Mary.